A Method to construct the Sparse-paving Matroids over a Finite Set: A description of the Sparse-paving Matroids through their set of circuits.

+In this section we present some well-known properties of the sparse-paving matroids as well as some examples and a new characterization of this class of matroids.

-\textbf{d.1. }A matroid is called \textbf{uniform} of rank $r$ over a set of $n$ elements, denoted by $U_{r,n}$, if all the $r-$subsets are basis.
-The dual matroid $U_{r,n}^{\ast }$ of a uniform matroid is again uniform with rank $n-r.$ Then any uniform matroid is sparse-paving.
-(This occurs, for example, when $r=0$ or $r=n$).
+\begin{description} \item{1.} A matroid is called \textbf{uniform} of rank $r$ over a set of $n$ elements, denoted by $U_{r,n}$, if all subsets of $S$ with cardinality $r$ are basis.
+The dual matroid $U_{r,n}^{\ast }$ of a uniform matroid is again uniform with rank $n-r$.
+Then any uniform matroid is sparse-paving.

-\textbf{d.2.} Any matroid of rank $1$ is paving (since the empty set is always independent).
+\item{2.} Any matroid of rank $1$ is paving since the empty set is always independent.